-- Legal form
+- · Legal form;

-- · Operational area
+- · Operational area;

-- · Type of production
+- Type of production;

-- · Operating supply chain (only SFSC or even long conventional one)
+- Operating supply chain (only SFSC or even long conventional one);

-- · Country
+- · Country.

 Other control variables that have been considered are average members' values, workers, economic data and typology of production.
 It is interesting to notice that products mainly traded in this sample are fruit and vegetables, mainly fresh (75%), followed by dairy products (43%) and meat (37%).
-The average number of members in the SMARTCHAIN sample is 79, but if we consider only Northern European Netherland countries (Germany, Switzerland) the average number members rises up to 100; on the contrary, considering only Med European countries (France, Italy, Spain and Greece) it decreases to 85.
+The average number of members in the SMARTCHAIN sample is 79, but if we consider only Northern European countries (Germany, Netherland and Switzerland) the average number of members rises up to 100; on the contrary, considering only Med European countries (France, Italy, Spain and Greece) it decreases to 85.